 There is a type of nematode, Steinernema feltiae, that can be used to drench the soil each time you water.
 These tiny worm-like creatures will enter the larvae of soil pests like the fungus gnat and release a bacterium which is lethal to it.

-Nematodes are expensive, and are best used on a large infestation of many plants, because they are hard to control in small quantities.
-Nematodes kill a variety of soil-borne pests, and are safe for use in worm bins, too.
+Nematodes work well, but they are expensive, and are best used on a large infestation of many plants, because they are hard to control in small quantities.
+Nematodes kill a variety of soil-borne pests, and are safe for use in compost bins.
 Where to find beneficial nematodes online.